haakco/deploying-laravel-app/Stage_1/README.md

     state: present
 ```

 There many setting we may want to tune in the file.
-Rather than do a command per setting we can rather loop
+Rather than do a command per set, we can instead loop
 through a list to change multiple settings.
-See bellow for the reset of the settings changed.
+See below for the rest of the settings changed.

 I've only shown it for the cli settings, but the role does it for fpm as well.

 You can look at the [./roles/php_tuning/tasks/main.yml](./ansible/roles/php_tuning/tasks/main.yml) files to
-see example of other things you may want to change.
+see an example of other things you may want to change.

 ```yaml
 - name: Change mulitple setting for php.ini for cli